Carlos Coronel: New York Red Bulls

 On 6 December 2021, it was announced that New York had acquired Coronel on a permanent deal from Red Bull Salzburg, signing a three-year deal with the club.
 On 22 June 2022, Coronel helped New York to advance to the semifinals of the 2022 U.S. Open Cup, keeping a clean sheet in a 3–0 victory over local rival New York City FC.
 On 31 August 2022, Coronel helped New York to a 1–0 victory over CF Montréal, helping his club register its record ninth road win of the season.

-On 21 October 2023, Coronel recorded his 30th career shutout with the Red Bulls and his ninth of the season in MLS to lead New York to a 1–0 victory over Nashville SC.
+On 23 May 2023, New York head coach Troy Lesesne had Coronel replace outfielder Matt Nocita in the final moments of extra time in New York's U.S. Open Cup match against FC Cincinnati.
+Lesesne said that he substituted Nocita instead of goalkeeper Ryan Meara because he wanted Meara to play the full match, but that Coronel was "quite good at taking penalties".
+New York lost the penalty shootout 5–3 before Coronel had an opportunity to participate.
+On 21 October, Coronel recorded his 30th career shutout with the Red Bulls and his ninth of the season in MLS to lead New York to a 1–0 victory over Nashville SC.
 With this win the club qualified for the MLS Cup Playoffs for a record 14 straight seasons.

 On 29 October 2024, Coronel helped New York to a 1–0 victory over Columbus Crew in the MLS Cup Playoffs, recording eight saves.
 On 30 November 2024, Coronel recorded his third shut out in four playoff matches, helping New York to a 1–0 victory over Orlando City SC, sending the Red Bulls to MLS Cup 2024.

+In November 2025, New York and Coronel failed to reach an agreement on a new contract and the team announced that he would not be resigning with the club.

+São Paulo

+On 3 January 2026, Coronel returned to Brazil and signed with Série A club São Paulo through December 2028.
+On 28 April, Coronel made his debut in a Copa Sudamericana game against Millonarios, securing a goalless draw.